Regularly Scheduled Monthly Meeting

 Baltimore City Hall, 100 Holliday Street, Baltimore, MD 21202

-The 2017 program includes a catered reception, a local address by Secretary Wobensmith in person, a nationwide webcast featuring Ambassador Rice, and a panel discussion with the local audience featuring Secretary Wobensmith, Minister Counselor Deyou Tian of the Chinese Embassy, and Baltimore Council on Foreign Affairs President Dr. Frank Burd.
-Check-in & refreshments begin at 5:30pm and the local program will begin at 6:00pm.
-The national webcast will be from 7:00 to 7:45pm EDT.
+The 2017 program included a catered reception, a local address by Secretary Wobensmith in person, a nationwide webcast featuring Ambassador Rice, and a panel discussion with the local audience featuring Secretary Wobensmith, Minister Counselor Deyou Tian of the Chinese Embassy, and Baltimore Council on Foreign Affairs President Dr. Frank Burd.
+Check-in & refreshments began at 5:30pm and the local program began at 6:00pm.
+The national webcast was from 7:00 to 7:45pm EDT.

 To register, visit the event registration page which leads to a link for credit card payments.
 Checks in advance are to be made out to “Baltimore Sister Cities, Inc.” Registration fees were $20 for students & members and $30 for non-members if paid by October 17th, 2017.
 For payments & registrations after that date, a $10 surcharge is being assessed.
 All guests must register in advance in order to be allowed entry to City Hall.
 Refunds are not be available.
 Seating is limited.

 For more information regarding our national and local speakers, please follow the hyperlinks above.
 For a printer-friendly summary of the information above, please view the event flyer.